Interactive, Grouped and Non-separable Fixed Effects: A Practitioner's Guide to the New Panel Data Econometrics: New Forms of Unobserved Heterogeneity

 \subsection{Interactive Fixed Effects}

 We introduce interactive fixed effects as a departure from the well-known individual effects formulation.
-Consider the linear panel data model
+Consider the linear panel data model:

-where $x_{i,t}$ is a $K \times 1$ vector of observed covariates and $\beta$ is a $K \times 1$ vector containing the main parameters of interest.\footnote{In the following we assume that $K$ is fixed, therefore, we will not consider high-dimensional panel data, see e.g. \cite{linton2022}.} The scalar $c_i$ is the individual effect and includes the constant regressor and other time-invariant variables $z_i$
+where $x_{i,t}$ is a $K \times 1$ vector of observed covariates and $\beta$ is a $K \times 1$ vector containing the main parameters of interest.\footnote{In the following we assume that $K$ is fixed, therefore, we will not consider high-dimensional panel data, see e.g. \cite{linton2022}.} The scalar $c_i$ is the individual effect and includes the constant regressor and other time-invariant variables $z_{i,j}$:

-The vector $z_i$ includes observed time-invariant variables such as the constant, sex, ethnicity, and geographic location but also unobserved variables such as motivation, innate ability, technology, managerial skills, geography, productivity, and more.
+The vector $z_i$ includes time-invariant observed variables such as the constant, sex, ethnicity, and geographic location, but also variables that are usually unobserved, such as motivation, innate ability, technology, managerial skills, geography, productivity, and more.
+Because some of these variables are unobserved, the whole $z_i$ is considered as unobserved.

 The $m\times 1$ vector $f$ contains slope coefficients of the variables in $z_i$.

-A stringent assumption in \eqref{eq:fe2} is that the coefficients of the unobserved regressors $ z_i $, $ f $, are constant in time.
-The IFE model is obtained by allowing $f$ to vary in time:
+A stringent assumption in \eqref{eq:fe2} is that the $ f $, are constant in time.
+The IFE model is obtained by allowing $f$ to be time-varying:

 Some parallelisms between fixed effects (FE) and IFE are in order.\footnote{In the text we follow \cite{mundlak1978} and \cite{wooldridge2010} and define the term ``fixed'' to mean that the unobserved effects are allowed to be correlated with the regressors.} FE can be correlated with the regressors $x_{i,t}$, and this is still the case with IFE.
 FE are rarely the main parameters of interest in empirical research and this also applies to IFE.
 Finally, like FE, IFE must not be ignored because this can lead to biased and inconsistent estimators.